chaudhariumesh051/codesage/README_SUPABASE_SETUP.md

 2. Configure Tavus API for video generation (optional)
 3. Set up Stripe for subscription billing (optional)
 4. Customize the application branding and content

+## Need Help?

+If you're still experiencing issues:
+1. Check the browser console for detailed error messages
+2. Verify your project is active in the Supabase dashboard
+3. Try creating a new Supabase project if the current one has issues
+4. Make sure you're using the correct project credentials